galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-preprocessing-tenx/tutorial.md

 ### Quantification Quality

-Let us investigate the STARsolo specific log.
+The above tool provides a nice visualisation of the output log, and is a fantastic way to combine multiple quality sources into one concise report.

+However, sometimes it is often more informative to look directly at the source quality control file.
+For example, let us investigate the STARsolo Feature summaries file.

 We can look at this directly by clicking on the {% icon galaxy-eye %} symbol of the *Feature Statistic Summaries* file.

 > ### {% icon details %}: RNA STARsolo log output
 > ```
 > Barcodes:
+>                   nNoAdapter              0
+>                       nNoUMI              0
+>                        nNoCB              0
+>                       nNinCB              0
->                  nNinBarcode            358
+>                      nNinUMI            358
 >              nUMIhomopolymer            707
 >                     nTooMany              0
 >                     nNoMatch          50037
+>          nMismatchesInMultCB              0
+>                  nExactMatch        7530489
+>               nMismatchOneWL          19534
+>            nMismatchToMultWL          84800
->                         Gene:
+> Genes:
->                    nUnmapped          11454
+>                    nUnmapped         278029
->                   nNoFeature        3326967
+>                   nNoFeature        3060392
 >                nAmbigFeature         419262
 >        nAmbigFeatureMultimap         333163
->                     nTooMany          28645
+>                     nTooMany          18448
->                nNoExactMatch           7148
+>                nNoExactMatch              0
 >                  nExactMatch        3829826
->                       nMatch        3841347
+>                       nMatch        3858692
->                nCellBarcodes           5200
+>                nCellBarcodes           6101
->                        nUMIs        1689661
+>                        nUMIs        1697298
+>
 > ```
 {: .comment}